 Education and mentorship is also a priority.
 For instance, Dr. Orbaek White developed a teaching laboratory module for undergraduate chemistry students on plasmonic silver nanoparticles.
 He also raised funds through a program called Project SEED providing students from low-income households with a summer stipend and the opportunity to conduct chemistry research at Rice University.

 If you would like to join our group, please contact me and include your CV and a brief introduction stating how your interests relate to our research.
-A list of the some PhD projects are here, these will change according to needs and funding.
-For postdoctoral applicants please also attach your three most important publications.

 Availability changes according to project needs and funding; but, I am always ready to meet the most outstanding candidates from all fields and areas of expertise.